What Happens When the Council Assesses Your Care Needs — and What You're Entitled To

 Who can request a Care Act assessment?

 Any adult who appears to have care and support needs.
-You can self-refer, or a family member, GP, or other professional can refer you.
-The council must assess anyone who appears to have needs.
+You don't need a diagnosis.
+You don't need to be "bad enough."
+Self-refer, or ask a family member, GP, or professional to refer you.
+The council cannot refuse — this is a legal right under Section 9 of the Care Act 2014.

-You still get information and advice about community support.
-You can also request a review if circumstances change, or complain if you believe the assessment was unfair.
+You still receive information and advice about community support.
+You can request a review if circumstances change.
+If you believe the assessment was incomplete or unfair, use the council's complaints procedure.
+The Local Government Ombudsman handles unresolved complaints.
+Many people are underdocumented, not ineligible.

-Do I have to pay for an assessment?
+Do I have to pay for the assessment?

-No. Care Act assessments are always free.
-Financial assessment only happens after needs are identified—and never affects whether you get assessed.
+No. Never.
+Care Act assessments are always free.
+Financial assessment only happens after eligible needs are identified — and your finances never affect whether you get assessed in the first place.
+Anyone who tells you otherwise is wrong.

-Can I have someone with me during assessment?
+Can I have someone with me during the assessment?

 Yes.
-You can have a family member, friend, or advocate present.
-If you have substantial difficulty participating and no one to support you, the council must provide an independent advocate.
+Family member, friend, or advocate.
+If you have substantial difficulty participating and no one to support you, the council must provide an independent advocate — that's a legal duty, not a favour.

 Supported process